White Fish + Carrot + Leek Baby Food Puree

-Boost brain functions
+- boost brain functions

-Foster better concentration
+- foster better concentration

-Help fight cancer and heart diseas
+- help fight cancer and heart disease

-Increase emotional stability
+- increase emotional stability

 I personally love tilapia but sea bass, cod and halibut are also great to use.
 Once baby starts to build up their taste for fish, you can start to introduce them to salmon, muhi-muhi or tuna.
 All fish can be made into a baby food puree but broiling, poaching or baking and then blending with a little water or stock.
 Add to your favorite vegetable puree for a well balance meal.